TediStars/Moco4LUFA/README.md

 make
 ```

-To build for any older versions please checkout to an available tag
+To build for any older versions please checkout to an available tag.
 Replace XXXXXX with LUFA version number

 ```sh